 What is the best CPAP alternative?

-Can you treat sleep apnea without CPAP?
+Can sleep apnea be treated without CPAP?

-Is a MAD as good as CPAP?
+Is a MAD the same as a night guard?

-Does Reviv treat sleep apnea?
+Does weight loss cure sleep apnea?

 CPAP works.
 That’s not in question.